Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Statistical Properties of RIPW Estimators

 Thus, $\bA_{n} = (n/(n-1))(I_{n} - \one_{n}\one_{n}^{T} / n)$.
 Clearly, the condition (i) is satisfied because $\|\bA_{n}\|_{\op} = n / (n - 1)$.
 Under the assumptions in Theorem \ref{thm:doubly_robust_inference_deterministic}, the condition (ii) is satisfied.
 Moreover, we have shown that $\hat{\sigma}^{*2}$ converges to $\sigma_{+}^2\ge \sigma^2 > 0$, and thus the condition (iii) is satisfied.
 Therefore, Theorem \ref{thm:doubly_robust_inference_deterministic} can be implied by Theorem \ref{thm:design_based_generic_inference}.

 When $\V_i$'s are observed, the variance estimators are quadratic under nearly all types of dependent assignment mechanisms.
-This includes completely randomized experiments \citep{hoeffding1951combinatorial, li2017general}, blocked and matched experiments \citep{pashley2021insights}, two-stage randomized experiments \citep{ohlsson1989asymptotic}, and so on.
+With fixed potential outcomes, Theorem \ref{thm:design_based_generic_inference} applies to completely randomized experiments \citep{hoeffding1951combinatorial, li2017general}, blocked and matched experiments \citep{pashley2021insights}, two-stage randomized experiments \citep{ohlsson1989asymptotic}, and so on.
 Below, we prove the results for completely randomized experiments with fixed potential outcomes to illustrate how to apply Theorem \ref{thm:design_based_generic_inference}.
 The notation is chosen to mimic Theorem 5 and Proposition 3 in \cite{li2017general}.